mbevand/florida-covid19-line-list-data/README.md

 Ratios take into account *undetected* cases and thus would not be consistent with line list data.

-Then the script assumes death occurs on average 18.7 days after infection, which is the mean onset-to-death time calculated by `gamma.py`.
+Then the script assumes death occurs on average 18.1 days after infection, which is the mean onset-to-death time calculated by `gamma.py`.

 Finally, it charts the forecast (`forecast_deaths.png`).
 The curves are all smoothed with a 7-day centered moving average.

-The end result is a simple tool that can not only predict deaths up to ~18.7 days ahead of time, but can also estimate *past* deaths accurately: notice how the colored curves in the generated chart follow closely the black curve (actual deaths.)
+The end result is a simple tool that can not only predict deaths up to ~18.1 days ahead of time, but can also estimate *past* deaths accurately: notice how the colored curves in the generated chart follow closely the black curve (actual deaths.)

-Actual deaths are fetched from the [New York Times Covid-19 data repository][nyt] and are only used to draw the black curve.
-They are *not* used in the forecasts based on CFR models #1 through #4.
+Historical data for actual deaths was fetched from the [New York Times Covid-19 data repository][nyt] and was saved in the file `data_deaths/fl_resident_deaths.csv`.
+Death data is only used to draw the black curve.
+It is *not* used in the forecasts based on CFR models #1 through #4.
 Actual deaths are only used indirectly in the forecast based on model #5, because model #5 uses the age-stratified CFR calculated from Florida deaths.

+Note: since 2020-07-14 the file `data_deaths/fl_resident_deaths.csv` is now updated by the script `data_fdoh/download` that obtains deaths directly from the FDOH line list.
+The number of deaths calculated by the script is off by one from the "Florida Resident Deaths" figure shown on the [state's dashboard][dashboard] because my script only accounts for deaths whose `Jurisdiction` is `FL resident` (consistent with the way NYT does it in their [repository][nyt],) whereas the state's dashboard includes 1 additional death whose `Jurisdiction` is `Not diagnosed/isolated in FL`.

 ## Age-stratified CFR